260B.198 DISPOSITIONS; DELINQUENT CHILD.

 (2) corrections and detention data under section

-(3) health records under sections
+(3) health records under section

 (4) juvenile court records under section